VOLUNTEER DATES & LOCATION

 How do I apply?

-Applications will be available in the early fall on hopehealscamp.org.
+Applications will be available from Thursday, September 20 at hopehealscamp.org.
 You must complete the full application and pay the $100 application fee (one per application/family) to be considered to serve at Camp.
 A Hope Heals Camp team member will be in contact with you within ten days of application with further instructions.
 If you are offered a spot at Hope Heals Camp, you must complete a background check and raise your full Camp tuition in order to attend.

 What are the costs?